DanielTuerk/controlcenter/README.md

 ControlCenter
 =============

-Software to control an model railroad construction with selectrix.
+Software to control a model railroad construction with selectrix.

 For more information feel free to contact me, the current state is NOT ready to use.